kubernetes/website/content/en/docs/concepts/overview/working-with-objects/_index.md

 For more information on the object spec, status, and metadata, see the [Kubernetes API Conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md).

-To understand more about how Kubernetes describes the current state of objects, see [Conditions in Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects.conditions.md).
+To understand more about how Kubernetes describes the current state of objects,see [Conditions in Kubernetes](/docs/concepts/overview/working-with-objects/conditions/).

 ### Describing a Kubernetes object